Login Users With Facebook in React Native

 After adding React Native, your Podfile should look similar to the this:

-Cleaning up Libraries
+Step 5: Cleaning up libraries

 In the previous step we have added almost all the packages from React Native, including Push Notifications (RCTPushNotifications) and Linking (RCTLinkingIOS).